Updated: Nov 12, 2020

 - What does it mean to be ahead of one’s times?

 In a nutshell, some of reasons why our family celebrates Christmas are:

 - We embrace the coming together and sharing of food, gifts, and ourselves, with others - we are for community.
 We see friends we haven’t seen in a long time or live faraway.

 - We believe in giving and receiving - abundance!
 And this doesn't necessarily have to do with buying anything.
 Our full presence is a gift worth a million dollars.

 - We take the opportunity to talk about what we appreciate about other people.

-- We take the opportunity to be creative in many different, and specific ways.
+- We take the opportunity to be creative in many different ways.